scott-fryxell/copper.is/readme.md

 Todo's
 ======
 - Tip facebook pages via chrome

+- tip from pages/:id
+    - click the button should load tips/new into the page.
+    - copy the flow from embed_iframe.js

 - Tests passing
 - Badge works for authors to embed
 - Include honeybadger for javascript (so rad)